vmware-tanzu/velero/site/docs/v1.2.0/support-process.md

 ## End of Week

-Ensure all GitHub issues that you worked on are labeled with `Investigating` and `Needs Info` (if appropriate), and have updated comments so the next person can pick them up.
+We ensure all GitHub issues worked on during the week on are labeled with `Investigating` and `Needs Info` (if appropriate), and have updated comments so the next person can pick them up.

 [0]: https://app.zenhub.com/workspaces/velero-5c59c15e39d47b774b5864e3/board?repos=99143276,112385197,213946861,190224441,214524700,214524630
 [1]: https://groups.google.com/forum/#!forum/projectvelero